DrJodieLord/website/content/authors/admin/_index.md

 - Visitors
 ---

 PhD student within the department of Basic and Clinical Neuroscience, King's College London.
-Project focusses on the integration of metabolomics, genomics and other modalities to better predict Alzheimer's Disease risk.
+Project focusses on the integration of metabolomics, genomics and other data modalities to better predict Alzheimer's Disease risk.
 <br/>

 **Additional current commitments:**

 - Part-time MSc: Applied Statistical Modelling and Health Informatics.
 Dep. of Biostatistics, KCL.
-Project focusses on high-dimensional mediation methods to identify key mediators within large-scale, highly correlated data.
+Project focusses on high-dimensional mediation methods to identify key mediators within large, highly correlated data.

 - Graduate Teaching Assistant.
 Dep. of Psychology, KCL.
 Includes acting as lead for the "Big Data Analytics in Python" skills mini-module.